 Does a city like Rome even need an introduction?
-This city is like a living museum.
-Ancient sights and classic architecture can be found on practically every street corner, right next to modern buildings and tasty gelato stands.
+The city is like a living museum.
+Ancient sights and classic architecture can be found on practically every street corner, right next to modern buildings and tasty gelato stands!
+The best part?
 It doesn’t cost an arm and a leg – Rome is full of beautiful sights you can visit for absolutely nothing!

-Vatican Museum - This is actually one of the most expensive sights to see in Rome but if you plan your flights to Rome right, you’ll know to book them for the last weekend of the month when this museum is free on the last Sunday of each moth, the Vatican Museums offer free admission between 9am – 12:30pm!
+This museum complex is actually one of the more expensive sights to see in the city, but if you plan your flights to Rome well, you’ll know to book them for the last weekend of the month.
+Why?
+On the last Sunday of each moth, the Vatican Museums offer free admission between 9am – 12:30pm!
 Just arrive early to beat the queue.

-Pantheon - If you really can’t be bothered to dish out for the Colosseum, there are plenty of other ancient Roman sights to see, the Pantheon for example.
-It was built in the 2nd century AD as a temple for the Roman gods but was converted to a Catholic church.
+If you want to avoid dishing out for the Colosseum, there are plenty of other ancient Roman sights to see in the city – take the Pantheon for example.
+Built in the 2nd century AD as a temple for the Roman gods, it was later converted to a Catholic church.
 Today it remains one of the best preserved Ancient Roman buildings and its dome retains its position as the world’s largest unreinforced concrete dome.
 Known for its striking architecture, it’s also free to visit!

-Bonus tip: Arrive at the Pantheon at 7pm and join a free 30-minute tour compliments of Angel Tours.
+Bonus tip: Arrive at the Pantheon at 7pm to join a free 30-minute tour with Angel Tours.

-Still need more things to visit?
 The city’s fountains are sights in and of themselves and you can find them practically around every street corner.
-Trevi Fountain is of course the most famous but you’ll rarely find it not surrounded by hoards of tourists.
-Other fountains not to miss:
+The Trevi Fountain is of course the most famous but you’ll rarely find it not surrounded by hoards of tourists.
+Other fountains not to miss include:

 - Fontana della Barcaccia (bottom of Spanish Steps)